-The Office does not recognize the taking of hostages as a reason to relinquish control of the correctional facility environment.
-All staff, incarcerated persons, visitors, volunteers, and contractors shall be informed of the "no hostage" policy prior to entering the facility for the first time and shall sign an acknowledgment, which the facility shall retain.
+The office does not recognize the taking of hostages as a reason to relinquish control of the correctional facility environment.
+All staff, inmates, visitors, volunteers and contractors shall be informed of the "no hostage" policy prior to entering the facility for the first time and shall sign an acknowledgment, which the facility shall retain.

-It is the policy of the Santa Cruz County Sheriff's Office to use all available resources necessary to bring about a successful end to a hostage situation (15 CCR 1029(a)(7)(B)).
+It is the policy of the Santa Cruz County Sheriffs Office to use all available resources necessary to bring about a successful end to a hostage situation (Title 15 CCR § 1029(7)(B)).